MuffinLightning/BookiePro/README.md

-# Bookie
+# Bookie Experimental
-Desktop betting exchange application for the PeerPlays blockchain
+A personal look-ahead fork of Bookie.
+Includes beta functionality and bugfixes that may have not made it onto the develop branch.

+Created for test purposes.

 ## Install and Run
 Clone this repo and do the following: